-- CPSC 1230/1231 Introduction to Programming.........3 credits A course designed to introduce the concepts of programming.
+- CPSC 1230/1231 Introduction to Programming........3 credits A course designed to introduce the concepts of programming.
 The course will use a visual programming tool such as Microsoft Visual BASIC to introduce procedural/structured programming concepts.
 The course is designed to introduce programming to students with limited computing backgrounds.
 F, S 2 hours lecture / 2 hours laboratory - CPSC 1240 Microcomputer Business Applications ...
 3 credits This course is designed to convey in-depth knowledge about computer applications involving spreadsheets.
 Students will work on one or more popular commercially available software packages such as Excel.
 Topics covered include use of formulas, functions, charts, macros, advanced formatting, multiple worksheets and workbooks, designing forms, importing spreadsheets with other programs, and data analysis.
-As required and logic files, source entry utility (SEU) and screen design and utility (SDU).
-(Prerequisite: CPSC 1230 or equivalent) As required
+As required